 Here are the common characteristics/quality holes you want to look for:

-Creating updated content is the single biggest way to be different.
+Creating updated information is the single biggest way to be different.

 Time is the enemy of many blogs.

-Not all content will become outdated if it’s evergreen.
+Not all information will become outdated if it’s evergreen.

 But, it depends on the industry.

 For example, the SEO industry changes at a rapid pace.

 Marketing in general is always changing and there are always new mediums emerging.

 information gets outdated.

 When you find outdated information, there is opportunity.

 The most obvious plan of attack is to create an updated piece of information, but that’s not all…